Ovation Breadwinner

 The Breadwinner was a solid body electric guitar made by the Ovation Guitar Company.
-It is one of the few solid body electrics they ever made and it was the first mass-produced American guitar to have active electronics.
+It is one of the few solid body electrics the company ever made, and it was the first mass-produced American guitar to have active electronics.
 It has an unusual ergonomic body made of mahogany and shaped something like an axe guitar.
 Although that is not the only reason for the body shape, the designer also considered balance and ergonomics.

-The guitar has either two toroidal single-pole pickups (early models) or two mini-humbucker pickups, volume and tone knobs, a three way pickup selector and a phase switch.
+The guitar has either two toroidal single-pole pickups (early models) or two mini-humbucker pickups, a master volume and tone control (which boosts or cuts treble, and is "normal" in the centre position), a three way pickup selector (configured as Neck, Bridge, Neck + Bridge Out of Phase) and a notch filter switch for filtering out Mid Frequencies.

 There were three distinct models based upon the Breadwinner's exotic shape - the Breadwinner, the Deacon, and the Breadwinner Limited.
 The main difference between the Breadwinner and the Breadwinner Limited was an odd additional cutaway in the upper body and a "Tuxedo" gray to black finish.
 The difference between the Breadwinner and the Deacon was in the finish and hardware used.
 The Breadwinners were coated in Kaman Industries' "LyraChord" material and were available in a number of colors including Blue, White, Black, Tan, Gray, and Red while the Deacon was available in either Natural Sunburst, Clear Mahogany, or a clear Red finish - all three were glossy.
 The Deacon also had Mother of Pearl diamond-shaped inlays and an ivory binding around the fretboard.

 Early models were equipped with Ovation's toroidal single pole pickups while later models were equipped with humbuckers.
 Most collectors and players prefer the sound of the original toroidal pickups.